chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_file_system.md

 {{< note >}}

--   This page explains the configuration for backup with file system and Restore with On-Premise deployment procedure.
+- This page explains the configuration for backup and restore with file system for On-Premise deployment procedure.
--   If user choose `backup_config` as `file_system` in `config.toml,` backup is already configured during the deployment, and in that case **the below steps are not required and can be skipped**. i.e., **`backup_config = "file_system"`** .
-If `backup_config` left blank, then configuration needs to be done for backup and restore.
+- If user choose `backup_config` as `file_system` in `config.toml,` backup is already configured during the deployment, and in that case **the below steps are not required **. i.e., **`backup_config = "file_system"`** .
+If `backup_config` left blank, then configuration needs to be configure for backup and restore.

 {{< /note >}}